ttungl/Random-Happy-Face/README.md

 ## Random-Happy-Face
 Version 1.0 </br>
-This add-ons extension is just made for fun on my Friday night, and it may help you have a great day! </br>
+This add-ons extension app is just made for fun on my Friday night, and it may help you have a great day! </br>
 Support only Google Chrome Browser.</br>

 ## How to use the app